 The great Jimmy Greaves was yesterday (Thursday, June 22) inducted into the Football Walk of Fame at a ceremony at the National Football Museum in Manchester.

-Our all-time top marksman was immortalised with a special commemorative bronze plaque, designed by renowned artist and long-time Spurs fan Paul Trevillion and unveiled by Greater Manchester’s newly-appointed Mayor, Andy Burnham.
+Our all-time top marksman and one of the greatest goalscorers the world has ever seen, Jimmy was represented by his son Andy as a special commemorative bronze plaque, designed by renowned artist and long-time Spurs fan Paul Trevillion, was unveiled by Greater Manchester’s newly-appointed Mayor, Andy Burnham.

 Manchester legend Denis Law was also inducted in person, while Eusebio, Alfredo Di Stefano and Paolo Maldini were additionally immortalised on the prestigious Walk.